top of page

 EDUCATION

-Ph.D. in Biological Sciences (Interdisciplinary: Neuroscience, Molecular Biology, Genomics).
+Ph.D. in Biological Sciences (Interdisciplinary: Neurobiology, Molecular Biology, Genomics).
 Queen Mary University of London

 Supervisor: Prof. David F. Clayton, PhD